DETAILED ACTION

 capturing a first digital image of a tissue sample (fig. 2, element 220; para 0026, 0028 and 0034; the imaging system 135 may be a microscope may be used to acquire the images that are stored in the image sample data storage 140.
 An image of the unstained second tissue sample may be accessed.
 The image includes a plurality of spectral images of the unstained second tissue sample.
 For example, the image may be accessed from the image sample data storage 140 or the image sample data storage 141) by means of a microsurgical optical system (figs. 3(a)-3(b); para 0039; a microscope) with a first digital image capturing unit (figs. 3(a)-3(b), element 310; para 0040; a camera) with a first plurality of color channel information using white light (figs. 3(a)-3(b), element 342; para 0041; white light) and at least one optical filter (figs. 3(a)-3(b), elements 331 and 332; para 0039-0040; an optical filters),

-predicting a second digital image in the form of a digital fluorescence representation of the captured first digital image by means of a trained machine learning system comprising a trained learning model for predicting a corresponding digital fluorescence representation of an input image (fig. 2, elements 225-230; para 0034; the trained artificial neural network 130 may be used to generate a virtually stained image of a second unstained tissue sample; The virtually stained image may then be output),
+predicting a second digital image in a form of a digital fluorescence representation of the captured first digital image by means of a trained machine learning system comprising a trained learning model that outputs a predicted digital fluorescence representation of an input image (fig. 2, elements 225-230; para 0034; the trained artificial neural network 130 may be used to generate a virtually stained image of a second unstained tissue sample; The virtually stained image may then be output),

-Regarding claim 2, the method according to claim 1, Wu further discloses wherein training the learning model of the trained machine learning system comprises:
+Regarding claim 2, the method according to claim 1, Wu in the combination further disclose wherein training the learning model of the trained machine learning system comprises:

 providing a plurality of first digital training images of tissue samples (fig. 2, element 205; para 0028, 0030, and 0037-0038; the imaging system 135 may be a microscope may be operated in various modes in order to acquire different images of a sample.
 For example, the imaging system 135 may be used to acquire the images 120 and the images 125; The image training dataset includes a plurality of image pairs, each of which includes a first image 120 of an unstained first tissue sample and a second image 125 of the first tissue sample after staining), which were captured under white light (figs. 3(a)-3(b), element 342; para 0041; white light) by means of a microsurgical optical system (figs. 3(a)-3(b); para 0039; a microscope) with a second image capturing unit (figs. 3(a)-3(b), element 310; para 0040; a camera), wherein a second plurality of color channel information for different spectral ranges are available for each first digital training image,